Jerbear28-spec/AD-Azure-Deployment/README.md

   <img width="774" height="693" alt="DC1create" src="https://github.com/user-attachments/assets/2fdd7db7-16da-4f4b-b696-a0e96c086e84" />
 </p>

 <p align="center">For the image, select 'Windows Server 2022 Datacenter: Azure Edition'.
-Use the specs recommended by the publisher of this image.</p>
+Use the specs recommended by the publisher.</p>

 <p align="center">
   <img width="771" height="64" alt="DC1image" src="https://github.com/user-attachments/assets/200b28e6-78fb-4e90-a072-01527fecb599" />
 </p>

 <p align="center">A username and password will need to be created for the admin account.
-Do not forget these credentials, as they are crucial to this setup.</p>
+Do not forget these credentials, as they will be crucial to this setup.</p>

 <p align="center">
   <img width="762" height="248" alt="DC1adminacct" src="https://github.com/user-attachments/assets/f707a076-00e8-44e6-8b9b-f45ab2e98ffb" />
 </p>

 <p align="center">Allow connections to this VM through port 3389.
 This will allow remote connection to this VM.
-Later, this setting will be changed to only allow RDP traffic from trusted IP addresses (your personal machine).</p>
+Later, this setting will be changed to only allow RDP traffic from trusted IP addresses (ie. your personal machine).</p>

 <p align="center">
   <img width="767" height="273" alt="DC1portrules" src="https://github.com/user-attachments/assets/36720fbd-28ba-4e7b-a2dd-696c8cf664c9" />
 </p>

-<p align="center">The network will need to be set to the virtual network created earlier.
+<p align="center">The network will need to be set to the virtual network that was created earlier.
 The subnet configuration can be left with the default settings.</p>

 <p align="center">
   <img width="755" height="183" alt="DC1network" src="https://github.com/user-attachments/assets/fe5d9229-03be-44f7-bc8a-40239abb4acd" />